census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ```

-There's also some difference between the two systems is that in Prometheus it uses `quantile`, while in OpenCensus `percentile`
+There's also some differences between the two systems.
+One of them is that in Prometheus it uses `quantile`, while in OpenCensus it uses `percentile`.
-is used.
 Other than that, OpenCensus has optional values for `Sum` and `Count` of a snapshot, however, they are not
 provided in Prometheus, and `nil` will be used for these values.

 Other than that, in some prometheus implementations, such as the Python version, Summary is allowed to have no quantiles, in a case